bailey27/cppcryptfs/README.md

 Then go to the "Mount" tab and select a drive letter and select the folder you just created the filesystem in.
 Then enter the password and click on the "Mount" button.

+If you specified a custom path for the config file when you created the filesystem, then you must specify it here also.

+If you specified a custom path for the config file, you must also select "reverese" if it is a reverse filesystem.
+Otherwise, cppcryptfs will automatically dtect if the filesytem should be mounted in forward or reverse mode.

+Note:  cppcryptfs uses the path to the encrypted filesystem as a key for rembering the custom path to the config file (if there is one) and other settings like reverse and read only.
+So when you select a path to mount, be sure to verify that these settings are what you wish to use this time.

 ![Alt text](/screenshots/screenshot_mount.png?raw=true "Mount tab")

-Your will then have a new drive letter, and you can use it like a normal drive letter and store your sensitive information there.
+After you mount the filesystem, you will then have a new drive letter, and you can use it like a normal drive letter and store your sensitive information there.
 The data is encrypted and saved in files in the folder you specified.

 If you check "Read-only", then the filesystem will be mounted read-only (write-protected).